Do you want to give your players a Company job that actually pays well for once? Sure, but they'll have to suffer for it.

 On Curie's World, planetological survey probes have found 235,354 natural nuclear reactors so far.
 And counting.

 Quirks of the planet's geology cause these unusual features to occur readily.
 Abundant uranium deposits, richer ²³⁵U content in those deposits, and a much higher percentage of heavy water in the Curian water cycle compared to Earth all make criticality much easier to achieve.
 Hundreds and hundreds of running fission reactors dot the landscape of this pristine wilderness planet.
-At night, the seas are illuminated by an eerie blue glow: Cherenkov radiation cast off by undersea reactor sites, which form long geological chains similar to volcanic island chains on Earth.
+At night, the seas are illuminated by an eerie blue glow:

 This lush paradise planet is a radioactive hell.
 On top of all the dangers of a biodiverse garden planet, the ubiquitous reactor deposits underfoot emit massive amounts of ionizing radiation during their cooldown cycles, when their fission products are not insulated by groundwater.
 To make it even worse, the primary of Curie's World, a violent, highly metallic flare star, frequently and unpredictably erupts in energetic stellar flares, sending waves of ionizing proton radiation towards the planet.
 Curie's meager magnetosphere barely deflects any of it.
 (It does, however, make for some beautiful auroras, even very far away from the poles.)
 Setting foot on this planet, even in a hazard suit, is a sentence of slow, agonizing death.